 As this trail is rated difficult, it’s also not the best for families with young children.
 The terrain and elevation might be slightly too much for them.

 Preparing For the Waihee Ridge Trail

 Due to the possibility of slippery paths, you should wear shoes with a good amount of tread on the soles.
 Hiking boots or off-road running shoes should work well here.

 What should you pack?
 You’ll need a backpack with all your supplies, such as a first aid kit, sunglasses, cell phone, water bottle, and snacks.

 A hat, sunglasses, and sunscreen should all be brought with you, too.
 You might also want to bring a lightweight rain jacket just in case the weather changes.

 Even with hiking books, exercise caution, as you can still slip.
 If you’re visiting while it’s raining or has been, you might want to consider taking some trekking poles along to help.

 As there are plenty of bird species to look for along the Waihee Ridge Trail, you might also want to bring some binoculars and a nature camera.

 Things People Like Most About the Waihee Ridge Trail

-Visitors also liked how well-kept the trail is.
-Everything seems pruned and looked after, which greatly improves your experience there.
+Visitors also like how well-kept the trail is.
+Everything seems pruned and looked after, which greatly improves the experience.